Chapter 63 BWV 150 Nach dir, Herr, verlanget mich

 The indirect transmission of this cantata has led to much speculation.
 Is it actually by Bach?
 When was it composed?
 Might it be his earliest surviving cantata?
-Why are there no chorales?
-Is the lack of violas in the string ensemble significant?
+Why are there no chorales or recitatives?
+To what extent is the instrumentation significant? e.g. the lack of violas in the string ensemble

 Internal evidence should dispel any doubts as to the authorship.
 Firstly, the highly expressive melodic writing could surely have only been created by Bach; if not, then who else displayed such intensity in the early years of the eighteenth century?
 Secondly, the work displays a number of features commonly to be found in the early cantatas.
 If we pause to examine the opening sinfonia we can discover evidence which addresses both these points.